virattt/AppOpenGL/README.md

-A simple app to test my OpenGL skills
+A simple Android app to test my OpenGL skills